gildas/puppet-me/README.md

   Default: N/A.
 - --noop, --dry-run
   Do not execute instructions that would make changes to the system (write files, install software, etc).
+- --no-updates *module_list*
+  contains a comma-separated list of modules to not update.
+  Default: N/A.
 - --packer-home *path*
   Contains the location where packer user work data will be stored.
   Default value: $HOME/Documents/packer